The Second World War (book series): Finance

+Publication deals

 Churchill received the first offer for his War Memoirs from a US newspaper syndicate, King Features, at 6.36pm on the day of his resignation as Prime Minister.
 He initially declined as it would have meant losing his tax status as a "retired author" which exempted his earnings from previous books from the then 90% rate of income tax.

-Churchill was eventually tempted in November 1945 by a suggestion from Marshall Field III of the Chicago Sun that he donate his papers to a family trust (thus reducing the impact of high inheritance tax on his children), after which he would only be taxed on his income as "editor" of any book written using them.
+Churchill was eventually tempted in November 1945 by a suggestion from Marshall Field III of the Chicago Sun that he donate his papers to a family trust, thus reducing the impact of high inheritance tax on his children, after which he would only be taxed on his income as "editor" of any book written using them.
 By February 1946 Churchill's tax advisors had drawn up a detailed plan along these lines.
 He returned to England in late March from the US, where he had delivered his "Iron Curtain" speech at Fulton, Missouri.
 In early April he had more meetings with solicitors and tax advisors.
 On 3 May 1946 Churchill met with Henry Luce and Walter Graebner of Time Life.

 Lord Camrose and Emery Reves negotiated further finance deals.
-Churchill (who despite his large literary earnings throughout his life had been perennially short of money) wanted payment up front, and received £40,000 from Cassells (double what they paid for the History of the English Speaking Peoples which was begun the 1930s but not finished until the 1950s).
-He probably could have made more had he made a deal for royalties rather than a lump sum.
-However, lucrative deals were also signed for publication by Houghton Mifflin in the United States, serialisation in Life magazine, The New York Times, in Camrose's The Daily Telegraph in the UK and the Murdoch Press in Australia.
-Volume 1 was serialised in 80 magazines across the world, and was published in 50 countries in 26 languages.
-Along with other deals for the publication of his personal papers Churchill appears to have secured around £550,000 (approximately £24.4 million at 2025 prices).
-The books made him a rich man for the first time in his life.
-At the time the salary of the Prime Minister was £10,000 (~£374,000 in 2025) and that of the Leader of the Opposition £2,000,(~£74,785 in 2025).
+Although he could probably have overall received more money if he had made a deal for royalties, Churchill, who despite his large literary earnings throughout his life had been perennially short of money, wanted payment up front.
+He received £40,000 from Cassells, double what they had paid him for the History of the English Speaking Peoples.
+A lucrative publication deal was also signed with Houghton Mifflin in the United States.
+Serialisation rights were sold to Life magazine and The New York Times in the USA, The Daily Telegraph in the UK, and the Murdoch Press in Australia.
+Other deals meant Volume 1 was serialised in 80 magazines across the world, and was published in 50 countries in 26 languages.

+Along with other deals for the publication of his personal papers, selling the rights to The Second World War secured Churchill around £550,000, making him a rich man for the first time in his life.
+At the time the salary of the Prime Minister was £10,000 and that of the Leader of the Opposition £2,000,.